alexandre-daubois/symfony-docs/mailer.rst

     The Infobip integration was introduced in Symfony 6.2 and the ``MailPace`` integration was renamed in Symfony 6.2 (in previous Symfony versions it was called ``OhMySMTP``).

+.. versionadded:: 6.3

+    The MailerSend integration was introduced in symfony 6.3.

 .. note::